biocompute-objects/GW-SMHS-BIOC6223/Further research documents/README.md

 An email will be sent to the point of contact HIVE Platform and CGC for the respective tools not found in their platform."

 ### Details for email:

-"I am a graduate student in George Washington University.......I have created a BCO for x publication (cite appropriately), and the following tools in the workflow were not found in the platform."
+In the format of "I am a graduate  student in the George Washington University taking x class.......I have created a BCO for x publication (cite appropriately), and the following tools in the workflow were not found in the platform"